steltenpower/swipaLOD/README.md

 # Train of Thought

+## Reasoning behind the idea

+In our associative brains information is linked, forming a network.
+Many people communicate subsets visually through free-form mindmaps, or more structured diagrams often on paper or whiteboards.
+This loses process and our digital assistents can't reason over them.
+Specialized mindmap software nowadays only is an (extra) manual step for nicer looking pictures, still pretty useless as data.

+Similar to our associative brains, in machines through standardized notation and vocabularies a similar associating is named Linked Data, simplified:
+- A statement called a **triple**: _Something A_ has some kind of _relation R_ with _something B_.
+- A **graph**: a collection of connected triples.
+- Triples pointing from one graph to another graph somewhere else, allow for **querying a combination of graphs**, for which answers can be immediately visualized.

+Train of Thought is about combining the usability of a whiteboard with the power of Linked Data.

 ## PURPOSE: to make a 'mindgraph' (a 2D selection in a editable higher-dimension graph)
 Very quickly hand draw a query-able graph combining new nodes and edges and those already available somewhere outside on the web (while also recording the process including audio).<br>
 <table><tr><td>Conceptually</td><td>In Linked Data</td></tr><tr><td>